daithioc95/MS1/README.md

   - Allowing progress bars to interactively appear
   - When desktop experience is landed on, map points appear one by one
 - Logo: The brand logo is currently represented by a teal CodeDoc in the top left hand corner.
 I plan to design a more unique logo using Adobe Illustrator in the future.
+- Language: I intent on translating the website to mandarin chinese to tailor for the chinese market.
+This feature will be an optional change which the user can action using a button.

 ## Technologies Used
 The main technologies used are as below.